Binh Thai station

-Bình Thái Station (Vietnamese: Ga Bình Thái) is an elevated Ho Chi Minh City Metro station on Line 1.
+Binh Thai station (Vietnamese: Ga Bình Thái) is an elevated Ho Chi Minh City Metro station on Line 1.
 Located in Trường Thọ Ward, Thủ Đức, Ho Chi Minh City, the station opened on 22 December 2024.

 The station was named after an old village then a hamlet around it, now it is used to call the intersection of Hanoi Highway and the Ring Road 2 of the city run through it.